 To get started with Allea credit, you just need to download the app or sign up using the Allea credit website.
-Proceed by submitting all your means of identification and apply for the loan.
+Proceed by submitting all your means of identification and applying for the loan.

 With quick checks, you can borrow up to 30,000 nairas for 30 days with interest which range from 5-9 percent.

-To borrow this soft loan from quick checks, you can navigate to play store, download the app, launch it, and follow the prompt.
+To borrow this soft loan from quick checks, you can navigate to the play store, download the app, launch it, and follow the prompt.

 Moving forward, palm credit is widely recognized as one the number 1 best loan app in Nigeria.